Trade Adjustment Assistance

 When a layoff or work reduction occurs, a petition for TAA must be filed with the U.S. Department of Labor and the state TAA Coordinator by one of the following:

-- A group of three or more workers
+- A group of two or more workers

 - A certified union official or representative